gabrielaRibeiro1/es2_d2_c/README.md

 ## Notes / Rules and Recommendations ##

  * ⚠️ **Never push the .env file to git**
- * `docker compose up --build database` will allow you to create a local database for you to work
+ * `docker compose up --build database` will allow you to create a - **local database** - for you to work , you'll need to insert data into the database through a sql script.

 ## TODO ##